The RoboSense Challenge 2025

 Social-HM3D 844 Residence, Office, Shop, etc. 0-6 ✔️

-We showcase one classic encounter type — Frontal Approach — where the robot and human approach each other head-on.
-This requires the robot to proactively avoid the human using socially-aware behaviors.
+We showcase some classic encounter episodes in the benchmark.
+These require the robot to proactively avoid the human using socially-aware behaviors.

 🛠️ Baseline Model